CalebEverett/arloader/README.md

 }
 ```

+### Check Status
-3. After uploading your files, you'll want to check on their status to make sure the have been uploaded successfully and that they ultimately are confirmed at least 25 times before you can be absolutely certain they have been permanently uploaded.
+After uploading your files, you'll want to check on their status to make sure the have been uploaded successfully and that they ultimately are confirmed at least 25 times before you can be absolutely certain they have been permanently uploaded.

 ```
 arloader update-status <LOG_DIR>